 The Australian Alps are a priority place under Threatened Species Action Plan yet are under threat from hard-hoofed invaders such as feral horses and feral deer.
 There are now estimated to be more than 18,000 feral horses in the national heritage listed Kosciuszko National Park.
-Feral horses imperil more than 30 threatened species in the alps and their population continues to expand.
+Feral horses imperil more than 30 threatened species in the alps and their population continues to grow.
 The Environment Minister listed the mountain skink as an endangered species in 2022.
 One of the direct threats to this species has been identified as the growing number of feral horses.

 Feral deer in Tasmania have been rapidly increasing in numbers and distribution.
 The costs are both environmental and economic, with the damage to agriculture, forestry and tourism likely to be costing up to \$100 million a year.
 Deer are also becoming a serious hazard for motorists.
-In addition to the Tasmanian Wilderness World Heritage Area, deer have invaded Bruny Island, one of the priority places to be protected under the 2022-2032 Threatened Species Action Plan.
+In addition to the Tasmanian Wilderness World Heritage Area, deer are present on Bruny Island, one of the priority places to be protected under the 2022-2032 Threatened Species Action Plan.
+Feral deer are also devastating native vegetation in Tasmania's other priority place in Threatened Species Action Plan: the Midlands, one of Australia's 15 Biodiversity Hotspots.

 Across much of south-eastern Australia, feral deer are emerging as one of the most serious threats to the environment and agricultural businesses.
-The recently prepared National Feral Deer Action Plan now needs to be implemented to prevent the spread of feral deer into new areas and reduce the impacts on primary production, communities and the environment.
+The National Feral Deer Action Plan needs to be implemented to prevent the spread of feral deer into new areas and reduce the impacts on primary production, communities and the environment.
+To see the goals of this plan achieved will require the investment of sufficient resources, which to date has not occurred.